Veto2922/Movie-Recommender-System-content-based-/README.md

 7. **Handling Outliers:**
    - Explored and visualized potential outliers in the dataset.
    - Decided not to remove outliers in the 'vote_count' column.
+---
+## Feature Engineering Summary

+#### Objective
+The Feature Engineering notebook focuses on transforming the selected movie dataset to create meaningful features for building a recommendation system.
+The goal is to enhance the dataset by handling dictionary columns, text processing, and creating new features.

+#### Steps Taken

+2. **Untangling Dictionary Columns:**
+   - Converted dictionary columns ('genres', 'keywords', 'cast', 'crew') into lists.
+   - Applied functions to extract relevant information from these columns.

+3. **Text Processing:**
+   - Processed text data by converting the 'overview' column from a string to a list of words.
+   - Removed spaces from list columns for count vectorization.

+4. **Combining Text Features:**
+   - Created a new column 'tags' by combining relevant text features ('overview', 'genres', 'cast', 'keywords', 'Director').

+5. **Extracting Movie Year:**
+   - Extracted the release year from the 'release_date' column and created a new 'release_year' column.

+6. **Selecting Final Features:**
+   - Selected the final columns for analysis and recommendation.

+7. **Converting Tags to String:**
+   - Converted the 'tags' column from a list to a string.

 ## Project Organization